makerdao/community/governance/polls/templates/Adjust the System Surplus Buffer - $date_MONTH_DD,_YYYY.md

 # Review

-The community can use this poll to express support or opposition to the following change to the System Surplus Buffer (also referred to as the 'System Surplus'):
+MKR Token Holders may vote in this poll to express support or opposition to the following change to the [System Surplus Buffer](https://community-development.makerdao.com/en/learn/governance/param-system-surplus-buffer) (also referred to as the 'System Surplus'):
-* Increase the System Surplus Buffer from $currentBuffer to $newBuffer.
+* $IncreaseDecrease the System Surplus Buffer from $currentBuffer to $newBuffer.

 Please review the discussion [thread]($discussion_link) to inform your position on this issue before voting.